Baron Blood (film): Production

 The film began shooting in 1971, which included location work at the Austrian castle Burg Kreuzenstein.
 According to Leone, Bava was so excited by the castle's filming possibilities that when Leone told him he had secured the deal to use the castle, Bava embraced and kissed him.
 The film's credited cinematographer is Antonio Rinaldi, although Leone stated that Bava took over cinematography for the film, with Rinaldi handling the second unit shots.
 To satisfy a pre-acquisition agreement with distributor Allied Artists, most of the film's violent scenes were filmed twice, one for theatrical release and one for television, with the violence being toned down in the latter version.

 One week into filming, Baron Blood faced a financial crisis as the Bank of America cancelled their agreement to discount Leone's letter of credit in response to the Nixon shock.
 To solve the issue, Leone flew to New York to secure $125,000 from J. Arthur Elliot and Sam Lang, the owners of the independent distribution company Cinevision Films; in exchange, Elliot and Lang received executive producer credits in the English-language version of the film, as well as the US distribution rights to Four Times That Night and Vengeance.

-The film's onscreen writing credits differ between versions of the film: Italian prints credit the screenplay to "Wilibald Eser" and Bava, while English-language prints credit the story and screenplay solely to Fotre, while another American writer, William A. Bairn, is credited with having "adapted [the script] for the screen".
-Leone has maintained that the screenplay is almost entirely Fotre's work, with Bava's writing contributions being minor, such as the addition of blood oozing under a door during the invocation sequence.
-Bairn served as the film's dialogue coach, but otherwise had little input in the film's writing, while Eser was a fictitious name credited to satisfy the Italian/West German co-production agreement.
+The writing credits given onscreen vary in different versions of the film.
+Italian prints credit the screenplay to "Wilibald Eser" and Bava.
+English-language releases credit the story and screenplay solely to Fotre, "adapted for the screen by" another American writer, William A. Bairn.
+Leone has stated that the screenplay is almost entirely Fotre's work, and Bava's contributions to it were minor, such as the addition of blood oozing under a door during the invocation sequence.
+Bairn served as the film's dialogue coach, but otherwise had little to do with writing the film.
+Wilibald Eser was a fictitious name; the credit was included to satisfy a term of the Italian–West German co-production agreement.